taozhi8833998/node-sql-parser/README.md

 const parser = new Parser();
-const sql = 'UPDATE a SET id = 1 WHERE name IN (SELECT name FROM b)' const whiteColumnList = ['select::null::name', 'update::a::id'] // array that contain multiple authorities parser.whiteListCheck(sql, whiteColumnList, 'column') // if check failed, an error would be thrown with relevant error message, if passed it would return undefined
+const sql = 'UPDATE a SET id = 1 WHERE name IN (SELECT name FROM b)' const whiteColumnList = ['select::null::name', 'update::a::id'] // array that contain multiple authorities const opt = {
+  database: 'MySQL',
+  type: 'column',
+}
+// opt is optional
+parser.whiteListCheck(sql, whiteColumnList, opt) // if check failed, an error would be thrown with relevant error message, if passed it would return undefined
 ```

 ## :kissing_heart: Acknowledgement